 Resilience for Free: How Solar+Storage Could Protect Multifamily Affordable Housing from Power Outages at Little or No Net Cost

-This webinar is a presentation of Clean Energy Group’s Resilient Power Project.
+This report was a publication of Clean Energy Group’s Resilient Power Project.
 For more information, please visit www.resilient-power.org.

 Date: October 14, 2015

 Topic(s): Energy Storage, Finance, Low- and Moderate-Income Clean Energy, Resilient Power, Solar PV